JJamC/nc-news-react/README.md

 ## Articles
 Users can view detailed information about each article, including the content, author, publication date and number of upvotes/downvotes.

-Here is a link to the deployed sight: https://tourmaline-cobbler-c48629.netlify.app
+Here is a link to the deployed site: https://tourmaline-cobbler-c48629.netlify.app

 Here is the link to the GitHub repo: https://github.com/JJamC/nc-news-project.git